equalitie/dcomms-docker-compose/docs/deltachat.md

+# Deltachat is currently unsupported while we wait for upstream docker support for Chatmail

 # Deltachat

 The current Deltachat docker image is running an outdated version of Deltachat.
 We are in the process of building support for Deltachat's chatmail server.